-5. Conclusion, Practical Experience, and Future Work
+6. Conclusion and Future Work

-The test system TESSY provides interactive tools for test organization, test case determination, test data selection, and expected results prediction.
+The test system TESSY provides powerful editors for test case determination, test data selection, and expected results prediction, as well as interactive tools for test organization and regression testing.
 They are specialized on the respective activities and conducive to a systematic test.
 The classification-tree editor CTE is of special importance, because it supports a thorough and well structured test case determination corresponding to the classification-tree method.
-Test case execution, monitoring, test evaluation, and test documentation are executed automatically by TESSY (see Table 2).
+Test case execution, monitoring, test evaluation, and test documentation are executed automatically by TESSY (Table 2).